fioprotocol/fips/fip-6.md

 ## Implementation
 **May need to be revised.**
-* Make a new system contract called fio.lock.
+* Add new locking structures to the fio.system contract.
 * Make a new table locktokens
 	* int64 lockid   <primary index>     //this is the identifier of the lock
 	* name owner_account;   <secondary index>  //this is the account that owns the lock